Demerit Point System

 2 Points

-S. 115(2)(p): Speeding – exceeding the limit by up to 15 km/h
+S. 115(2)(p): Speeding – exceeding speed limit by up to 15 km/h

-S. 15(4): Traffic lane violation
+S. 15(4): Traffic lane violations

-S. 25, 26: Improper turns (including U-turns)
+S. 25, 26: Improper turns, including U-turns

-S. 15(2): Fail to Signal when Changing Lanes
+S. 15(2): Failure to signal when changing lanes

 3 Points

-S. 71(1): Failing to report an accident
+Section 71(1): Failing to report a motor vehicle accident.

-S. 53: Failing to yield
+Section 53: Failing to yield the right of way.

-S.115(2)(p): Speeding – exceeding the limit by more than 15 but less than 30 km/h
+Section 115(2)(p): Exceeding the speed limit by more than 15 km/h but less than 30 km/h.

 4 Ponts

-S. 42(2): Passing a vehicle stopped at a crosswalk
+S.42(2): Passing a stopped vehicle at a crosswalk

 5 Points